To-Fujita/ChatBot_with_GPT-2_Rinna/README.md

 ## 3. Demo

 ## 4. Details
+I have confirmed this Python Script on the above conditions only.
+I will show you below how to execute the Python script.

 ### 4-1.
 Preparation
+(a) Download & unzip the file.
+Please download following file and put these unzipped folder under the system path passed.
+- ChatBot_with_GPT-2_Rinna: Please download from above "Code".

+(b) Install some libraries to your Python
+Please install following libraries to your Python system.
+- Pytorch: pip install torch
+- Transformers: pip install transformers
+- SentencePiece: pip install sentencepiece
+- Janome: pip install janome
+- Flask: pip install Flask

 ### 4-2.
 Try to communicate with the chat bot
+The  Chat Bot program is as follow.
+- main_JP_Rinna.py

+Please open the above file by the VS Code, then click the "Run" and the "Start Debugging" or the "Run Without Debugging".
+Wait a few minutes, it will be displaied "*Running on http://127.0.0.1:5000/(Press CTRL+C to quit)" at the Terminal.
+Then, after open the Browser, please input "http://127.0.0.1:5000".
+You can tolk with the Chat Bot by keybord and/or voice.

+This Chat Bot is created in following concepts.
+- The human interface is given in HTML and JavaScript.
+- The answer from the chat bot is created in Python.

+In this time, I used the "Dialog Element" in HTML.
+The Safari and the FireFox are not supported for bthe Dialog Element, yet.
+Then, it is not working well by the Safari and the FireFox.
+Please enjoy the communication with the Chat Bot on the Microsoft Edge or the Google Chrome.

 ## 5. Reference
 - GPT-2 Rinna